 (Select your language using the flags below if required)

 So you downloaded AutoSleep - best move ever!
 This Quick Start Guide takes you through the essentials to ensure your sleep tracking is ready to rumble (or should that be ready to snooze).
 AutoSleep learns your sleep behaviours and gets better the more you use it, so what are you waiting for.... get sleeping.

 Tip: if looking for something specific or having an issue, our Frequently Asked Questions page has tons of commonly asked questions and answers, including the 'Top 10 Most Popular Asked Questions' by all our users.

 We also have a printable version of this Quick Guide if required, just scroll to the bottom for these links.

 1 - Get Your Apple Watch Ready

-(Before you use AutoSleep, ensure you Watch is ready, this is most important and catches new users out)
+(Before you use AutoSleep, ensure your Apple Watch is ready, this is most important and catches new users out)

 Wrist Detection On, Passcode On

 Check to make sure Wrist Detection & Passcode are turned on.

 Passcode On - This is required for the Apple Watch to access your background heart rate, which AutoSleep needs to work.
 Open your iPhone and go into the Apple Watch settings app (its a black icon with the image of a Watch).
 Go into Passcode and check you turned on to use a Passcode.
 Don't worry, you only need to enter the passcode once when you put your Watch on.
 If you also enabled Unlock with iPhone, you can auto enter your passcode simply by unlocking your iPhone when you put the Watch on your wrist.
 The 'Simple Password' option lets you set a 4 digit passcode instead of a 6 digit password, but this up to user preference.
 Just make sure you have the Passcode On!